WesternFriend/westernfriend.org/README.md

 We welcome contributors of all backgrounds and interests, including design, testing, accessibility, community building, and writing code.
 Please stop by the [community discussions](https://github.com/WesternFriend/WF-website/discussions) to introduce yourself and see what we're working on.

 If you would like to contribute code, feel free to check out our [contributing guide](docs/CONTRIBUTING.md).
-Stop by the

 ## Contributors ✨